Resolving Verlinde's formula of logarithmic CFT: History of Verlinde's formula for VOAs

-$*$ denotes complex conjugation.
 Moore and Seiberg were able to formalize the axiomatics of CFT, which led to the notion of modular tensor categories \cite{Tur}.
 A modular tensor category $\cC$ is a semi-simple, finite, braided ribbon category for which the categorical $S$-matrix, defined by the Hopf link \tikzset{ar/.style={<-}} \tikzset{br/.style={->}}

 is non-degenerate.
 Verlinde's formula with $S$ replaced by $S^\hopflink$ is nothing but an exercise.